Port

 Meals not included

-Embark on an unforgettable adventure as we take you deep into the heart of Abuko Nature Reserve, situated approximately fourteen miles from the pier.
-A natural haven nestled within The Gambia’s breathtaking landscape.
+Embark on an unforgettable adventure deep into the heart of Abuko Nature Reserve, situated approximately fourteen miles from the pier.
+A natural haven nestled within The Gambia's breathtaking landscape.
 Immerse yourself in the wonders of this pristine wilderness, where lush vegetation, diverse wildlife, and serene ambiance await.

-Abuko Nature Reserve is a birder’s paradise, boasting over 270 bird species.
-Marvel at the kaleidoscope of colors as vibrant birds’ flit from tree to tree, including the dazzling violet turaco and the charismatic, red-bellied paradise flycatcher.
-Our expert guide will help you spot and identify these feathered treasures while providing interesting insights into their behavior and habitats.
+Abuko is a birder's paradise, boasting more than 270 bird species.
+Marvel at the kaleidoscope of colors, including the dazzling violet turaco and the charismatic, red-bellied paradise flycatcher.
+An expert guide will help you spot and identify these feathered treasures while providing interesting insights into their behavior and habitats.

 Keep your eyes peeled for the diverse array of mammals that call Abuko home.
-Observe the playful antics of vervet monkeys, their agile movements through the treetops a sight to behold.
-Listen for the rustling of bushbucks and the occasional sighting of a West African manatee, a gentle giant that inhabits the reserve’s waterways.
-You might encounter diverse wildlife, such as crocodiles, antelopes and monitor lizards too.
+Observe the playful antics of vervet monkeys and their agile movements through the treetops.
+Listen for the rustling of bushbucks and the occasional sighting of a West African manatee — a gentle giant that inhabits the reserve's waterways.